steffenaxer/iteratively/content/post/drt-chicago-rp/index.md

 - **Optimized replacement cycles**: Although RP vehicles wear out faster due to higher daily mileage, the smaller fleet size leads to **lower annual replacement costs** compared to RH.

-### User Perspective
+### 🙋‍♂️ User Perspective

-Building on the operator-focused analysis, we now shift to the **user perspective**, which is equally crucial when evaluating the viability of Ride Pooling (RP) systems.
+Building on the operator-focused analysis, we now transition to the **user perspective**, which is equally crucial when evaluating the viability of Ride Pooling (RP) systems.
 The simulation results reveal that passengers in RP spend, on average, **336 seconds (about 5.6 minutes) longer** in the vehicle compared to traditional Ride Hailing (RH).
 In relative terms, this corresponds to a **41.47% increase** in travel time.

 This extended in-vehicle time is a natural consequence of pooling, where multiple passengers with similar destinations are grouped into shared trips.
 While this may seem like a drawback at first glance, it opens up several user-centric advantages.
 The most obvious is **lower cost per ride**, as the operational expenses are distributed across more passengers.
 Additionally, pooling enables **higher service availability**, particularly during off-peak hours or in areas with lower demand density.
 It can also lead to **shorter wait times**, since the fleet is utilized more efficiently and vehicles are more likely to be nearby.